-The Company's obligations under the KfW IPEX-Bank Facility and the Stream Agreement are secured against all of the Company's assets.
-Any failure to meet any of the payment obligations under the KfW IPEX-Bank Facility or the obligations under the Stream Agreement, or otherwise adhere to the covenants therein or fulfill the other obligations thereunder, may trigger an event of default and an enforcement of the rights of the other parties under such agreements, leading to possible foreclosure or bankruptcy proceedings against the Company, which could result in the loss of all value of the Company's securities.
+The Company's obligations under the KfW IPEX-Bank Facility, the Working Capital Facility, the A&R Credit Facility and the Stream Agreement are secured against all of the Company's assets.
+Any failure to meet any of the payment obligations under the KfW IPEX-Bank Facility, the Working Capital Facility or the A&R Credit Facility or the obligations under the Stream Agreement, or otherwise adhere to the covenants therein or fulfill the other obligations thereunder, may trigger an event of default and an enforcement of the rights of the other parties under such agreements, leading to possible foreclosure or bankruptcy proceedings against the Company, which could result in the loss of all value of the Company's securities.